 I think I would like to be a falconer.
 What should I do?

-The first thing to do is use the library and read as much as you can about raptors and about falconry.
+Attend the AFA's Information Session that is held in the spring each year.
+Read as much as you can about raptors and about falconry.
 If possible, discuss the pros and cons of the sport with a falconer and then with your family.
 Assess your personal situation, remembering that falconry is a major commitment.
 Then, if you are still interested, apply for membership in the Alberta Falconry Association, where you can learn from experienced falconers.

 Are there any other points of general interest?